-The course fosters a critical understanding of educational research, policy and practice and promote the ability to participate effectively in the advancement of knowledge.
+The Master in Education course fosters a critical understanding of educational research, policy and practice and promote the ability to participate effectively in the advancement of knowledge.
 It comprises eleven strands that allow students to gain a comprehensive and contemporary understanding in one of the specialisms offered.

 Who is the course for?